husseinhareb/dotfiles--Awesome-/README.md

 The spotify bar reads the music being played and displays it,Also clicking on it can triggers spotify to open it if it's not.

 On the right there's a cava (Cross-platform Audio Visualizer) implemented into the bar itself written in python.
 Adding to that i created a custom script that helps the user read the mic volume and muting it by clicking on it.
+And there's a python script that shows the weather condition according to your city.
 ![2023-08-04_16-38-12](https://github.com/husseinhareb/dotfiles--Awesome-/assets/88323940/e2f4d879-d2cd-4253-8b5e-590fae4aed2c)

 An aesthetic rofi and cava configuration that suits the theme and the wallpaper.